hannahchan/Scaffold.Service/Scaffold/Docs/GettingStarted.md

 ### Creating a Release

-To help different developers build and test the project consistently on different machines, a [Cake script](../build.cake) has been included at the root of this project.
+To help different developers build and test the project [deterministically](./DeterministicBuilds.md) on different machines, a [Cake script](../build.cake) has been included at the root of this project.
 To run the script, run the command;

     dotnet cake